Legends of the Fall: Home media

-Legends of the Fall was first released on DVD on April 29, 1997, and once again on October 17, 2000.
-The film was later released on Blu-ray on February 8, 2011, with bonus content that includes two audio commentaries, deleted scenes with optional commentary and two behind-the-scenes featurettes.
+Legends of the Fall was released on VHS on May 31, 1995, followed by its first DVD release on April 29, 1997.
+A special edition DVD was released on October 17, 2000, with bonus content including two audio commentaries, deleted scenes with optional commentary, and two behind-the-scenes featurettes.
+On November 29, 2005, a deluxe edition DVD was released.
+On February 8, 2011, the film was released on Blu-ray.